Probate Q&A Series

 North Carolina General Statute § 28A-18-2 requires that all wrongful death suits be brought in the name of the personal representative.
 The claimant must:

-• Attach a certified copy of the decedent’s death certificate and a certified copy of the representative’s letters to the initial court filing.
+• Obtain a certified copy of the decedent’s death certificate and certified copies of the representative’s letters to support the claim and the representative’s authority.

 3. Managing Proceeds and Distribution